KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 - Sonicate DNA to produce sheer chromatin fragments (enzyme digestion could be an alternative).

 - Immunoprecipitate by adding an antibody that recognizes a specific transcription factor or histone isoform of interest.
-    * the antibody could conjugate with magnetic bead to allow the selection of protein-binding DNA sequence.
+    > The antibody could conjugate with magnetic bead to allow the selection of protein-binding DNA sequence.

 - Purify the selected immunocomplex to yield the collection of DNA-protein complex containing the binding site.

-- Reverse-crosslink to remove protein and purify DNA
+- Reverse-crosslink to remove protein and purify DNA.

-- Send the built library to sequencing
+- Send the built library to sequencing.

 > One thing to notice here is that a portion of initial DNA sample is saved for a reference for the immunoprecipitation treated sample to filter the background noise.
 An alternative way is to treated this reference sample by non-specific transcription factor binding antibody.